-Mobile Computer Services are warning all our clients about the latest ransomware CryptoLocker it encrypts your data, at present infected computers CANNOT be decrypted.
+Mobile Computer Services are warning all our clients about ransomware, it encrypts your data, at present infected computers CANNOT be decrypted, without paying the Ransom

 How do you become infected with CryptoLocker

-This ransomware infection is typically spread through emails sent to company email addresses that pretend to be customer support related issues from Australia Post, Fedex, UPS etc. These emails contain a zip attachment that when opened would infect the computer.
+This infection is typically spread through emails that pretend to be customer support related issues from

 disguised as PDF files as they have a PDF icon and are typically named